Urigo/graphql-modules/docs/introduction/integrate-with-apollo-server.md

 yarn add apollo-server
 ```

-Then, create a new instance of `ApolloServer` and pass your `GraphQLApp` instance as the first arguments:
+Then, create a new instance of `ApolloServer`, and use your `GraphQLApp` instance to generate the config to pass to `ApolloServer` constructor:

 ```typescript
 import { GraphQLApp } from '@graphql-modules/core';